Community-level Management Planning

 Community level fishery management planning is a multi-faceted process that begins by engaging with stakeholders, decision-makers, and subject matter experts.
 The planning process must be built upon transparency of decision-making and transparency of supporting scientific analysis.
-At each step in the process, educational materials can help to enable full participation of all stakeholders.
+At each step in the process, educational materials can help to enable full participation of stakeholders.

 As an example of community-level management planning, we highlight our role in work conducted at Ka‘ūpūlehu Marine Reserve, Hawaii, where we contributed by: